andrewwinters5000/klimakoffer/milestone2.md

 $$\label{eq:r}
 r = \frac{a (1-e^2)}{1 - e \cos (\nu)},
 $$
-where the position (angle) of earth with respect to the aphelion is
+where the position (angle) of Earth with respect to the aphelion is
 $$\label{eq:nu}
 \nu = \lambda - \tilde \omega
 $$